DemocracyClub/UK-Polling-Stations/README.md

 To remove a custom domain, follow these steps:
 1) Delete the entry from the CUSTOM_DOMAIN list in `polling_stations/settings/constants/uploads.py`
 2) In the admin panel, delete the UserCouncil object from the bottom of the Council profile page

+## Election season
+As part of preparations for upcoming elections, `NEXT_CHARISMATIC_ELECTION_DATE` will need to be updated in `settings/constants/elections.py`.
+This var takes a "YYYY-MM-DD" format.